ecoacoustics/website/content/resources/registry/publishing/_index.md

 - What species are detected by the recognizer.
 - The performance of the recognizer.
 - License and attribution information.
+- Instructions for setting up and running the recognizer
 ### How do I use the GitHub template to publish my recognizer?

 #### Step 1.
 Create a GitHub account or Log in to GitHub